heathmills/git-repo-updater/README.md

 Finally, simply delete the `git-repo-updater` directory, and you're done!

-__Note:__ If you are using Windows, you may wish to add a macro so you can invoke gitup in any directory.
+__Note:__ If you are using Windows and have not defined a system python, you may wish to add a macro so you can invoke gitup in any directory.
 Note that `C:\python27\` refers to the directory where Python is installed:

     DOSKEY gitup=c:\python27\python.exe c:\python27\Scripts\gitup $*